vipertooth/Notes/digitalocean/setup.md

 ip6tables-save > /etc/iptables/rules.v6
 ```

-These new rules can be viewd with.
+These new rules can be viewed with.
 ```
 iptables -L -n -v --line-numbers
 ```

-The Log of all dropped requests can be viewd at`/var/log/syslog` using the tail command.
+The Log of all dropped requests can be viewed at`/var/log/syslog` using the tail command.
 ```
 tail -f /var/log/syslog
 ```